 The Stockholm Convention was ratified in November 2004.

-The European regulation no. 850/2004 of 29 April 2004 implements the commitments made under the Convention.
+The European regulation no.2019/1021 from June 2019 implements the commitments made under the Convention.

 This regulation prohibits the production and use of the following substances: aldrin, chlordane, chlordecone, dieldrin, endrin, hexabromobiphenyl, mirex, toxaphene, DDT, heptachlor, HCB and HCH (including lindane).